pin/golang-tftp-example/README.md

 ~/go/bin/gotftp -a localhost:6969 -g -r secret_file -l /dev/stdout
 ```

-# Auchtung!
+## Auchtung!

-This code is for example only, e.g. filenames are interpreted as paths as is and not sanitized.
+This code is for example only, e.g. filenames are interpreted as paths and not sanitized.